swyxio/brain/README.md

 - This list follows [the Fresh 🍅 Manifesto](https://github.com/sw-yx/fresh/blob/master/fresh.md)
 - New Links must use this format:
   - `DD MMM YYYY: [Link Name](link)`

+# How to Try Out Async React today

+I have to put the requisite disclaimer that you shouldn't do this for anything in production.
+If you just want to tinker, any version after [16.4.0-alpha.0911da3](https://github.com/reactjs/react-redux/issues/890#issuecomment-371846088) is good.

 # Note